xataio/pgzx/README.md

 NOTE:
-We also provide an `.envrc` file to automatically enter the development shell when entering the projects folder.
+We also provide a `.envrc` file to automatically enter the development shell when entering the projects folder.
 If you use direnv you can enable the environment via `direnv allow`.

-The nix configuration already installs PostgresSQL, but for testing we want to have a local postgres installation where we can install our test extensions in.
+The nix configuration already installs PostgreSQL, but for testing we want to have a local postgres installation where we can install our test extensions in.

 We use `pglocal` to relocate the existing installation into our development environment: